 Has it already been two weeks?
 Jeez, where does the time go?
 So yeah, a couple of weekends ago I went to a Japanese fireworks festival.
 Seems like only yesterday.
 Anyway, suffice to say that watching fireworks in Japan is just like watching fireworks in the U.S., except better in, uh, every single way.
+Except one.

 To start out with, you don’t have to drive.
 You just put on your bathrobe, which is what the Japanese call a yukata, but really it’s a bathrobe, and your wooden sandals and get on the subway with about a million other people.
 Know how hard it is to walk down the steps into the station wearing a bathrobe and flip-flops hewn from oak trees?
 Really freaking hard, that’s how.
 Those steps are made of like granite or something, and who ever thought of making footwear out of wood anyway?
 Really need to work on that shoe technology, Japan.